FelipeFMA/nekrotrace/README.md

 ## Overview

 NekroTrace is a desktop network diagnostic application that combines a Rust-based tracing and probing engine with a modern SvelteKit frontend.
-The backend performs traceroute discovery and then continuously pings each discovered hop at a fixed 1-second interval, streaming per-hop latency and status events to the frontend via Tauri event channels for real-time visualization.
+The backend performs traceroute discovery and then continuously cycles through the discovered hops, pinging each one sequentially with roughly one-second pauses between sweeps.
+Latency and status events stream to the frontend via Tauri event channels for real-time visualization.

 NekroTrace is a polished, modern GUI front-end for traditional traceroute / tracert utilities — designed to make route discovery and per-hop latency inspection fast, intuitive, and visually clear.
 It is cross-platform and works on both Windows and Linux.